 Legacy Hall Community

 To be considered for the Legacy Hall Community, students must submit an application expressing their interest in living in this community.
-All students are welcome to apply to live in this community and there will be priority for students of color who express an interest in working towards contributing to a nurturing, intentional, learning multicultural community.
+All returning residents and residents that are 21, or will be turning 21 during the school year, are welcome to apply to live in this community and there will be priority for students of color who express an interest in working towards contributing to a nurturing, intentional, learning multicultural community.

 - Attend at least one community dinner a quarter.